zhangjianlin77/OkHttpDownloadManager/README.md

                     .setMaxTasksNumber(3)
                     .setSingleTaskThreadNumber(3)
                     .setSavePath("");
-    DownloadManager.init(this.getApplicationContext(), config);         //initial manager in Application
+    DownloadManager.init(this, config);                                 //initial manager in Application
-    //DownloadManager.init(this, config); or in Activity use getApplicationContext() DownloadManager downloadManager = DownloadManager.getInstance();    //getInstance
+            //DownloadManager.init(this.getApplicationContext(), config); or in Activity use getApplicationContext() DownloadManager downloadManager = DownloadManager.getInstance();    //getInstance
     downloadManager.addTask(url, fileName);                             //start a download task if you need show downloading tasks information at Activity, you can get downloading tasks list by